Bmw White Smoke from Exhaust When Idle

 If, after following these steps, you’re still unable to resolve the issue, it is recommended to seek assistance from a professional mechanic.
 They will have the expertise and experience to diagnose and repair any complex problems with your BMW’s exhaust system.

-Interested in more about BMW?
-Here's an article you might find helpful.
+Need to understand more about BMW?
+This post might help you.
 How to Disable Alarm on Bmw 1 Series

 Potential Fixes And Solutions